 The official City of Santa Monica tree-lighting ceremony — performances by local ballet, choirs, and middle-school groups along Third Street Promenade, with Santa lighting the official city holiday tree.

 The Official City of Santa Monica Tree Lighting Ceremony is the city’s anchor holiday evening — the night the Official City of Santa Monica Holiday Tree is lit on the Third Street Promenade with Santa Claus pressing the count.
-The ceremony runs in early December each year (typically the first Thursday), 6:00 PM to 8:00 PM, with special holiday programming beginning at 5:00 PM around the Promenade.
+The ceremony runs in early December each year (typically the first Thursday) in the evening, with special holiday programming beginning beforehand around the Promenade.

 The program is built around local performance: past lineups have included Westside Ballet (Nutcracker excerpts), Lincoln Middle School Madrigals, Samohi High School Choirs, SMC Emeritus Concert Band, and the AcaPali Choir.
 Around the tree and through the Promenade blocks, the city runs free photos with Santa, artificial snow on the walkway, holiday-themed crafts, hot cocoa, a holiday market, and a DJ-hosted holiday dance party as the evening builds.
 The Big Blue Bus rolls out a wrapped holiday bus for photos.